eugecm/wikipath/README.md

  * Provide a way to cache the results so we don't make unnecessary requests.
  * Refactor messy code, hard-coded strings and the like.
  * Implement more searching algorithms.
 Right now there's only depth-first.
+ * Possibly make use of a more suited data-type to represent trees.

 ## Important